When you are looking to harness the beneficial properties of hemp oil, you undoubtedly want the best hemp oil you can find.

 Full-Spectrum or Broad-Spectrum Phytochemicals

-There are two kinds of CBD hemp products:
+There are two kinds of PCR hemp products:

-- CBD Isolates.
-These are CBD products that have been extensively processed to remove all of the other constituents of the hemp plant to isolate the CBD compound.
-This CBD is then added to a base of oils or another liquid.
+- Isolates.
+These are products that have been extensively processed to remove all of the other constituents of the hemp plant to isolate the PCR compound.
+This is then added to a base of oils or another liquid.

 - Full-Spectrum Hemp Oil.
-This type of extract distills all of the compounds found in industrial hemp (which contains high levels of CBD and less than 0.3% THC) down to be included in a base of oils like hemp seed, grapeseed, or coconut oil.
+This type of extract distills all of the compounds found in industrial hemp (which contains high levels of hemp extract and less than 0.3% THC) down to be included in a base of oils like hemp seed, grapeseed, or coconut oil.

-Of these two, there’s no question that full-spectrum hemp oil is significantly better than CBD isolates.
+Of these two, there’s no question that full-spectrum hemp oil is significantly better than PCR Hemp Extract Isolates.

 The hemp plant contains a myriad of beneficial compounds.
 These include:

 - Cannabinoids.
-Phytocannabinoids are cannabinoid compounds in hemp like CBD, CBG, CBV, and CBN.
-Each one has individual effects, with CBD being the most active.
+Phytocannabinoids are cannabinoid compounds in hemp like PCR Hemp, CBG, CBV, and CBN.
+Each one has individual effects, with PCR Hemp Extract being the most active.

 - Terpenes.
 Terpenes are molecules that add flavor and smell, but, beyond that, they also confer specific benefits.